 Drug-induce immune hemolytic anemia (DIIHA)

 The proposed mechanism of action of DIIHA is that the drug binds to the red blood cell membrane; this causes no harm to the red blood cell itself nor the patient.
 However, if the patient starts making IgG antibodies against the drug, the antibody will bind the red blood cell.
-The body will react with the abnormal red blood cell resulting in hemolysis.
+The immune system will react with the abnormal red blood cell resulting in hemolysis.
 Cefotetan and ceftriaxone are the two cephalosporins most likely to cause DIIHA.

 Cephalosporins containing a methyltetrazolethiol side chain can inhibit the aldehyde dehydrogenase enzyme resulting in the accumulation of acetaldehyde.
 Cefamandole, cefoperazone, and moxalactam are the most common cephalosporin to present with this reaction.